trufnetwork/node/TERMINOLOGY.md

 - ENVIRONMENT: A TSN deployment that serves a purpose.
 E.g., local, staging, production.
 - INDEX: A calculation over _VALUE_.
 E.g., `currentValue / baseValue`
 - PRIMITIVE: A data element that is supplied directly from Data Provider.
 It is usually used to calculate indexes.
 For example, CPI can be queried for its value or its index of a date.
-- STREAM ID: Identifier of a stream.
-It may be a code such as `CPI` or a hash.
+- STREAM ID: A generated hash used as an identifier of a stream
 - UPGRADEABLE SCHEMA: A Kuneiform Schema that does need redeployment for important structural changes
 - [Stream A is] CHILD OF [Stream B]
 - [Stream B is] PARENT OF [Stream A]